hooiam/hospital-staff-management/README.md

 ## What's Next?
 - WIP on docker composer setup to containerize this entire app
 - Enhancement in frontend and backend app in terms of permformace and security and bug fixes
-- Continue to buile this by addming more features to it
+- Continue to buile this by adding more features to it

 ## Report a bug
 To report a bug please create a issue.
 I will look into it once I am free and try to resolve it.